-Expanded Statement: Some officials or employees may have multiple filing obligations (for example, a city council member who also holds a designated position with a county agency, board, or commission).
-Such officials or employees may complete one expanded statement covering the disclosure requirements for all positions and file a complete, originally signed copy with each agency.
+Expanded Statement: In some circumstances, an official or an employee who holds multiple positions subject to filing obligations (for example, a city council member who also holds a designated position with a county agency, board, or commission) may complete one expanded statement for all those positions.
+The expanded statement must disclose all reportable interests for all jurisdictions and list all positions for which it is filed.
+The rules and processes governing the filing of an expanded statement are set forth in Regulation 18723.1.